Eric Breuer: Life as an archaeologist

 Already before his university studies, he was surprised about the total lack of Roman towns north of lake constance, dure to the massive density in southern region with ancient towns like Taxgaition, Constantia, Arbor felix, Ad Rhenum, Confluentes, Brigantion and Clunia.
 By analyzing topographical situations of already known ancient towns, he worked out a list of characteristic topographical features of Roman vici.
-Based on this list, Breuer did widespread archaeological surveys at lake constance region.
+Based on this list, Breuer did widespread archaeological surveys at the region of Lake Constance.

-As a result he managed to discover an (in modern times totally unknown) Roman vicus at river Schussen near today's village of Eriskirch, where buildings with preserved ancient wood were excavated by him.
+As a result, he managed to discover an (in modern times totally unknown) Roman vicus at river Schussen near today's village of Eriskirch, where buildings with preserved ancient wood were excavated by him.

-In 2001 Breuer discovered a slightly separated part of the settlement with pottery kilns, already lying on the eastern side of river Schussen at Mariabrunn, more than half a mile eastern the first discovered pottery area.
-In 2012 he managed even to localize the Roman necropolis of the first century AD of the ancient village.
+In 2001, Breuer discovered a slightly separated part of the settlement with pottery kilns, already lying on the eastern side of river Schussen at Mariabrunn, more than half a mile eastern the first discovered pottery area.
+In 2012, he managed even to localize the Roman necropolis of the first century AD of the ancient village.

 Studying Claudius Ptolemaios' Geography, he stated further, that because Ptolemy didn’t realize the sharp bend of the Rhine at Basel, many Raetian towns are located by Ptolemy at the wrong position.
 Because also some towns like Cambodunum and Abodiacum are presented as being located much too eastern, he came to the conclusion, that there should be a big unknown ancient town called “Drusomagus” located by Ptolemy in the Lake Constance region, corresponding to the more western already known Iuliomagus.

-Beneath this study on ancient vici he did also surveys on ancient villae rusticae.
+Beneath this study on ancient vici, he also did surveys on ancient villae rusticae.

 On the field of Early Medieval archaeology, Breuer published a new chronological system, based on earlier works of F. Daim and J. Zabojnik.
 As it seems, it is based on his thesis about chronology of the Avar cemeteries of Üllő and Janoshida.

 Contrary to early eastern European archaeologists, like I. Kovrig and others, Breuer favoured the idea that changes in ornaments and manufacturing of belts are not signs of new arriving ethnic groups in the Carpathian Basin, but simply changes of fashion and lifetime of certain processes of production of goods - and not ethnic conclusions.
 As a result chronological horizons get at Breuer's work the meaning of starting, increasing, decline and end of fabrications of certain types of small findings.